 On this site you will find that the games in the list have a common style and theme similar to those mentioned above.
 The goal of the list is to bring exposure to these awesome .io games that often times go unnoticed.
-This is due to the fact that they are all standalone games which means that unfortunately they are all hosted on seperate sites.
+This is due to the fact that they are all standalone games which means that they are all hosted on seperate sites.
 That’s what we’re here for!
-So, support the games and make sure you bookmark this site (CTRL-D) We try to keep it updated with new io games every week, so make sure to check back from time to time.
+So, support the games and make sure you bookmark this site.
+(CTRL-D) We try to keep it updated with the best, new io games every week, so make sure to check back from time to time.
 Have fun!